Michael Smulewitz DDS

 After hours, should you require emergency dental service, please call 908 322-4405.

 Michael Smulewitz DDS participates with a variety of dental insurances, including Delta Dental Premier and Advantage, Horizon BCBS Traditional, Metlife PDP, Aetna PPO, Guardian and Cigna PPO.
 If you don't see your insurance listed here please call and we will be happy to answer any questions.
 Please bring your insurance card during your visit.
 In addition, we accept Visa, Mastercard, American Express, personal checks and cash.
-We also offer interest free financing through Carecredit.
-Be sure to ask about all the details during your visit.

 We want the best for your teeth.
 That's why we have put some information together here to help you the next time you visit our practice.
 It can also help you understand more about prevention and other dentistry topics.